in28minutes/in28minutes-initiatives/The-in28Minutes-TroubleshootingGuide-And-FAQ/readme.md

 This is because of conflicts with older version of Hibernate.

-Ensure you are using the latest recommended version of Spring Boot - 2.0.0.M3
+Ensure you are using the recommended version of Spring Boot - 2.0.0.M3

 ### Q :  Is it mandatory to specify @Repository on a repository which is extending JPARepository?